EddyRivasLab/eddyrivaslab.github.io-src/content/pages/modifying-this-website.md

 5. _Clone the source repository_: Run "git clone git@github.com:EddyRivasLab/eddyrivaslab.github.io-src.git" to clone a copy of the source repository into your local filesystem.
 You do not need to clone the eddyrivaslab.github.io repository: all work on that repository is done automatically when you run a "git commit" operation.

+6. _Set up the commit hook_: We use a technique called a commit hook to automate the process of converting markdown files into web pages and pushing those web pages to the right place so that they'll show up on our web site.
+Unfortunately, this commit hook is not created automatically when you clone the repository.
+To set it up, you need to run "cp post-commit .git/hooks/" in the top level of the repository.
+Once that's done, you should check that you have execute permissions on .git/hooks/post-commit.

 ##Modifying the Site
 Once you've done the first-time setup, making changes to this website is fairly simple: